FSA Carryovers, Grace, and Runoff Periods Explained

-In short, if participants do not use their full election amount during the plan year, any remaining funds will be forfeited.
+In short, if participants do not use their FSA election amount during the plan year, any remaining FSA funds will be forfeited.
 This is an Internal Revenue Code (IRC) limitation, and something employees may not fully understand.
 To help your employees avoid forfeited funds, it’s important to provide education about terms that may affect their plan—like carryover, grace period, and runoff period.

 Carryover Provision